ArwaAbbas/sbx_eggnog/README.md

 The `config.yml` contains parameters that the user can modify when running an extension.
 Default values should be specified for each bottom-level key.

 Finally, `sbx_eggnog.rules` contains the actual logic for the extension, including required input and output files.
-A detailed discussion of Snakemake rule creation is beyond the scope of this tutorial, but definitely check out [the Snakemake tutorial](http://snakemake.readthedocs.io/en/stable/tutorial/basics.html) and any of the [extensions by sunbeam-labs](https://github.com/sunbeam-labs) for inspiration.
+Check out [the Snakemake tutorial](http://snakemake.readthedocs.io/en/stable/tutorial/basics.html) and any of the [extensions by sunbeam-labs](https://github.com/sunbeam-labs) for information on how to modify the rules.

 ## Installing the extension